ohhettinger/wickedproblems/FINAL.md

 ![pic](health_and_roads_caf.png)

 The transparent dots are the urban area center points whereas the fully opaque dots are health care facilities.
 Evidently, most of the healthcare facilities are clustered near the main city, Berbérati.
+Furthermore, a good thing to know about the Central African Republic is that "major city" means more than 100,000 people.
+Most of the country is comprised of small villages (think under 20,000 people).

 ![pic](healthcare_facilities.png)